somali0128/mask-task/README.md

 There are four main components, detailed in the adapter file: `adapters/twitter/twitter.js`
 1. Negotiate Session
 2. Fetch a list
-3. Fetch an item
+3. crawl an item
-4. Fetch a list from an item
+4. Store the item

-The repo also contains a host of test files, most importantly `test/test-one-round.js` which details the full flow of one [gradual consensus](https://docs.koii.network/develop/koii-task-101/what-are-tasks/gradual-consensus) round.
+The repo also contains a host of test files, most importantly `test/test-one-round.js` which details the full flow of one [gradual consensus](https://docs.koii.network/concepts/gradual-consensus/runtime-flow) round.

 Run the test with
 ```
-yarn or npm install
+yarn install or npm install
 yarn test or npm run test
 ```